gregnordin/notes_to_self/Blender/notes-Blender.md

 - &#9989; Put edge layer creation into a function
 - &#9989; Add roof exposures above channel
 - &#9989; Do embedded different layer thicknesses and multiple exposure times
-- Change from 24 fps to 30 fps?
+- &#9989; Change from 24 fps to 30 fps?
+    - **Use 24 fps to preview things because it is so much faster to generate.
+Use 60 fps when I make the actual videos to use in talks.**
 - &#10060; Set AVI JPEG video quality to 100% with python
     - **No, going from 90% to 100% changes the file size from 32 MB to 269 MB!**
 - &#9989; Try a semi-transparent material by using a Principled BSDF, Transparent BSDF, and Mix Shader &rarr; **does not look good**